fromsnowman2014/AI_pixel_art_editor/FRONTEND_QA_TESTING_PLAN.md

 3. Click on canvas - **pixel should appear immediately**
 4. Draw several pixels in sequence
 5. Switch to eraser, test erasing
-6. Test eyedropper on existing pixels
+6. Test color picker on existing pixels
 7. Test fill tool on empty areas

 **Debug Logs to Monitor:**